jessiewang1/duckweed-resources/image-processing/README.md

 # Image processing

-Test data is provided in a folder
+Test data is provided in a zipped folder

 ## Duckplate app (Python)
 See Duckplate folder or Tiago's repository.